adamusmani95/Udemy/README.md

 # Udemy

-These notebooks come from a Udemy course:
+These notebooks and CSV files come from a Udemy course:

 'Data Science for Business: 6 Real World Case Studies'